DataDog/documentation/content/en/account_management/rbac/_index.md

 To edit a custom role:

 1. Go to your [Datadog Roles page][1].
-2. Select the edit button on the Role you would like to modify.
+2. Select the edit button on the role you would like to modify.
-3. Modify the set of permissions to your Role.
+3. Modify the set of permissions to your role.
 See the [Datadog Role permissions][2] documentation for more information about available permissions.
 4. Save your changes.

+TODO: Update screenshot to show clone option in UI.
 {{< img src="account_management/rbac/edit_role.png" alt="Edit a Role" style="width:90%;">}}

 Once a role is modified, permissions are updated for all users with the role.